ABdevs29/Guvi_Assignment/README.md

 **Assignment-3 (dt: 17-06-2021):**
+1. Added JS script for iterating over given object in for, for each, for in and for of loops.
+File name: iterations_task.js
-1. Added JS script for displaying all flags from Restcountries API.
+2. Added JS script for displaying all flags from Restcountries API.
 File name: display flags.js
-2. Added JS script for displaying the name, region, sub region and population from Restcountries API.
+3. Added JS script for displaying the name, region, sub region and population from Restcountries API.
 File name: rest_countries.js